truzmeto/LoanStatusPrediction/kernel.md

-As shown, some features have mixed type such as number mixed with string that needs cleaning.
-In addition, date_time features can be used to extract a new feature.
+As shown, some features have mixed data type such as number mixed with string that needs cleaning.
+In addition, date_time features can be used to extract a new more meaningfull feature.
 For instance, by subtracting 'earliest credit line' from 'issue date' we obtain 'credit age' that might have more impact on prediction.

 * Remove '%' from 'int_rate', 'revol_util'
 * Replace all 'n/a' with np.nan